Graphene Engineering Innovation Centre (GEIC)

 The University's other world-class, multi-million pound centre will see industry-led development in graphene applications in partnership with academics.

-Together, the NGI and GEIC will provide an unrivalled critical mass of graphene expertise.
+Together, the NGI and GEIC will provide an unrivalled critical mass of graphene expertise and infrastructure.
 The two facilities will reinforce Manchester's position as a globally leading knowledge-base in graphene research and commercialisation.

 - £30m - Masdar, the Abu Dhabi-based renewable energy company owned by Mubadala.

 - £5m - European Regional Development Fund (ERDF).

 - £5m - Greater Manchester Combined Authority (GMCA).

 As a global renewable energy leader, we invest in technologies with untapped commercial potential.
 The opening of the Masdar Building highlights an exciting future for Masdar, the Graphene Engineering Innovation Centre and The University of Manchester as we work together on this pioneering project over the coming months and years.Mohamed Al Ramahi / Chief Executive Officer, Masdar